s00d/rnode-server/docs/websocket/websocket.md

 - `onPing` - Called when a ping is received
 - `onPong` - Called when a pong is received
 - `onBinaryMessage` - Called when binary data is received
+- `onWelcome` - Called when welcome message is sent to client
+- `onMessageAck` - Called when message acknowledgment is received
+- `onRoomMessage` - Called when room message is received
+- `onDirectMessage` - Called when direct message is received
+- `onServerError` - Called when server error occurs

+**Note:** The `onMessageBlocked` event is only available on the client side and is triggered when the server blocks a message based on callback return values.

 ### Event Control